GoogleCloudPlatform/appengine-maven-archetypes-java/endpoints-skeleton-archetype/src/main/resources/archetype-resources/README.md

    ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.

-1. Add your API method to ${package}.YourFirstAPI.
+1. Add your API method to `src/main/java/${packageInPathFormat}/YourFirstAPI.java`.

 1. Optional step: These sub steps are not required but you need this if you want to have auth protected methods.

-    1. Update the values in ${package}.Constants to reflect the respective client IDs you have registered in the [APIs Console][6].
+    1. Update the values in `src/main/java/${packageInPathFormat}/Constants.java`
+       to reflect the respective client IDs you have registered in the [APIs Console][6].

-    1. You also need to supply the web client
-       ID you have registered in the [APIs Console][4] to your client of choice (web, Android, iOS).
+    1. You also need to supply the web client ID you have registered in the [APIs Console][4] to your client of choice (web, Android, iOS).

-1. `mvn clean install`

 1. Run the application with `mvn appengine:devserver`, and ensure it's running by visiting your local server's api explorer's address (by